 Instructions

 - While the bacon is frying, slice the chicken in half horizontally, creating 4 thin cutlets.
-Season the chicken lightly with salt and pepper.2 boneless, skinless chicken breasts, Kosher salt and freshly ground black pepper
+Season the chicken lightly with salt and pepper.2 boneless, skinless chicken breasts, kosher salt, ground black pepper

 - In a shallow bowl, whisk together the flour and ranch seasoning.
 Dredge each piece of chicken in the mixture, coating both sides.¼ cup all-purpose flour, ½ ounce ranch seasoning